msurdeanu/my-workflows-app/README.md

 If there is no variable named `sleepTime` of type `Integer` in the workflow run cache, during workflow execution phase, you are going to receive a runtime exception.

-#### JAR loading at runtime
+#### Load Java libraries at runtime

-The tool is capable of loading a list of JAR files at runtime, during the application initialization phase.
+The tool is capable of loading a list of Java libraries (JAR files) at runtime, during the application initialization phase.
 This is quite useful if you want to extend `java` or `groovy` commands with more functionalities.

 To do this, please use the following application config property: